America's Health Rankings, United Health Foundation Logo

 • Women with less than a college education compared with women with a college degree.

-• Women with an annual household income less than $25,000, who have a prevalence more than 3 times that of women with an income of $75,000 or more.
+• Women with an annual household income less than $25,000, who have a prevalence more than three times that of women with an income of $75,000 or more.

-Healthy People 2030 provides several objectives related to improving cardiac health, including:
+Healthy People 2030 has several objectives related to cardiac health, including:

-Additionally, the Million Hearts 2027 initiative is a national effort to prevent 1 million heart attacks and strokes in the next five years by promoting community and clinical prevention programs.
+Additionally, the Million Hearts 2027 initiative is a national effort to prevent 1 million heart attacks and strokes within five years by promoting community and clinical prevention programs.

 Current Reports